 Milestones in TMA Funded Research

 Funds for this research effort come to TMA primarily from myositis patients, their families, and friends.
 Each year, proposals are sought for basic and applied research projects as well as applications for fellowships from young scientists who have an interest in a career studying myositis.
-Based on recommendations from TMA’s Medical Advisory Board of international myositis experts, TMA’s Board of Directors chooses the most promising of these proposals to fund.
+Based on recommendations from TMA’s Medical Advisory Board, TMA’s Board of Directors chooses the most promising of these proposals to fund.

 Projects supported by TMA’s Research Grant Program